-- Once the cheesecake has finished cooking, turn off the oven and allow cheesecake to gradually cool in the oven for about an hour, with the oven door slightly cracked open.
+- Cool: Once the cheesecake has finished baking, turn off the oven and allow the cheesecake to gradually cool in the oven for 1 hour, with the oven door slightly cracked open.

-- Once cooled, sprinkle top of cheesecake with additional mini chocolate chips and chill thoroughly in the refrigerator for 4-8 hours or preferably overnight.
+- Chill: Once cooled remove from the oven, sprinkle the top of cheesecake with additional mini chocolate chips, and place in the refrigerator to chill thoroughly for 4-6 hours or preferably overnight.